tmeasday/create-graphql-server/README.md

 }
 ```

+The generator automatically adjusts your schema and code in the following way:
-You could update the generated `CreateUserInput` input object to take a `password` field:
+It adjusts the generated `CreateUserInput` input object to take a `password` field:

 ```graphql
 input CreateUserInput {